B-Q-Vinh/Conveyor-belt-control-and-Convert-Area-Scan-To-Line-Scan-Of-Camera/README.md

 This repository contains the source code for my graduation project: Improving Test Setup for Automation of Metal Recycling, completed during my internship at the Smart Mechatronics and Robotics (SMART) Research Group, Saxion University, from September 2024 to February 2025.

+Note: Since I'm still new to coding in C++ and C#, the code has not yet been optimized or made clear.

 Project Overview:
 The project focuses on improving a conveyor test setup to support automated metal classification.
 This is part of a larger research collaboration between SMART Research Group and Riwald Recycling, aiming to develop automated solutions for sorting different types of metals using machine vision systems.